What Is FACE?

 Wind River VxWorks 653 Platform has achieved conformance to the FACE Technical Standard, Edition 3.1.
 The certification establishes VxWorks 653 as an OSS that supports the FACE Safety Base sub profile.

-Wind River Helix™ Virtualization Platform has achieved conformance to the latest FACE Technical Standard, Edition 3.0.
-The certification establishes Helix Platform as an OSS that supports the FACE Safety Base and Security profiles.
+Wind River Helix™ Virtualization Platform has achieved conformance to the latest FACE Technical Standard, Edition 3.2.
+The certification establishes Helix Platform as an OSS that supports the FACE Safety Base profile.

 » Explore Wind River Helix Virtualization Platform